Loading...

 • Sit Less Move More Leaflet

-Paths for all also have a number of freely available digital resources for care homes:
+Walking Scotland also has a number of freely available digital resources for care homes:

-People that live in care homes are welcome to be referred to local strength and balance classes in many areas, such as Steady Steps in Edinburgh.
+People that live in care homes are welcome to be referred to local strength and balance classes in many areas, such as Balanced Life in Edinburgh.
 These classes are evidence-based to reduce falls.
-The referral would be by a healthcare professional, such as a physiotherapist or occupational therapist and the person may need to be accompanied to the classes in local leisure centres.
+The referral would be by a healthcare professional, such as a physiotherapist, GP, nurse or occupational therapist and the person may need to be accompanied to the classes in local leisure centres.

 Local leisure and community centres and sports clubs often have a variety of classes or sessions suitable for people that live in care homes that can be attended without a referral.
 They generally have accessible services, such as pools with hoists or steps, disabled parking, and accessible toilet and changing facilities.
 They are happy for people to be accompanied if needed.
 The classes in leisure centres are often called ‘Ageing Well’.